hackbinghamton/CybersecurityWorkshop/SQL Injections/introToSQLInjections.md

 1. What SQL is
 2. What an SQL Injection is
 3. How to perform an SQL Injection (ON PLACES WHERE YOU ARE EXPLICITLY GIVEN PERMISSION TO DO SO)
-4. How to prevent SQL Injections in applications
+4. How to prevent SQL Injection in applications

 ### Prerequisites
 *Optional:* basic knowledge of HTML frameworks and web security- this is not required but might help with your understanding!